MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Using-Reporting-in-VMM.md

 ms.assetid: ce536f0a-0614-4220-9081-53f4ecec1a3b
 ---
 # Using Reporting in VMM
-After you connect Virtual Machine Manager \(VMM\) with System Center Operations Manager, you can create and view reports relating to VMM managed components, including virtual machine hosts, virtual machines, and VMM\-related servers \(for example, library servers.\)
+After you connect Virtual Machine Manager (VMM) with System Center Operations Manager, you can create and view reports relating to VMM managed components, including virtual machine hosts, virtual machines, and VMM-related servers (for example, library servers.)

 > [!NOTE]
 > For information about connecting VMM to System Center Operations Manager, see [How to connect VMM to Operations Manager](How-to-connect-VMM-to-Operations-Manager.md).